 - Proof of liability insurance

 Admission to Blocks.
-Admission to Blocks is based upon an application process and is competitive based upon cumulative GPA.
+Admission to Blocks is based upon a competitive application process that includes factors such as, professional dispositions, program course completion, and GPA.
 While in Blocks students will be monitored for:

 - Successful completion of coursework

 - A cumulative GPA of 3.00 or higher

 - Completion and validation of application materials one year prior to student teaching semester.

 - Completion of National Criminal Background Check.

 Student teaching at Minnesota State Mankato is a results-oriented, performance based 16-week program requiring the demonstration of an acceptable level of teaching performance in the areas of planning and preparation, enhancing the learning environment, teaching for student learning, and professionalism.
 Multiple methods of assessment are used and evidence collected to provide a view of the teacher candidate’s skills and dispositions.
 These methods include direct observations of teaching activities by public school and university faculty, the use of videotaped lessons and activities for self-assessment, use of logs, participation in learning communities, and participation in activities reflective of the professional responsibilities of teachers (e.g., parent conferences).
 The Director of the Office of Field and International Experience requests placements for all teacher candidates in partner districts, especially our Professional Development Schools.
 Teacher candidates should not contact schools regarding their placement.